johnsca/charm-skeleton/README.md

 # Skeleton Charm using Operators Framework

-To prepare this charm for deployment, run the following to install the framework:
+To prepare this charm for deployment, run the following to install the framework in to the `lib/` directory:

 ```
 pip install -t lib/ https://github.com/canonical/operator